torvalds/linux/Documentation/driver-api/pm/devices.rst

 driver-specific methods stored in ``dev->driver->pm``, but they don't have to do that.

-If the subsystem callback chosen for execution is not present, the PM core will execute the corresponding method from the ``dev->driver->pm`` set instead if there is one.
+If the subsystem callback chosen for execution is yest present, the PM core will execute the corresponding method from the ``dev->driver->pm`` set instead if there is one.